BCHSI/philter-deidstable1_mirror/README.md

 1. **annotation:** Annotate each word in a text file as either being PHI (if so, annotate the type of PHI) or not.
 This is useful to generate a ground-truth corpus for evaluation of phi-reduction software on your own files.

-2. **phi-reducer:** Pull in each note from a directory (nested directories are supported), maintain clean words and replace PHI words with a safe filtered word: **\*\*PHI\*\***, then write the 'phi-reduced' output to a new file with the original file name appended by '\_phi\_reduced'.
+2. **philter:** Pull in each note from a directory (nested directories are supported), maintain clean words and replace PHI words with a safe filtered word: **\*\*PHI\*\***, then write the 'phi-reduced' output to a new file with the original file name appended by '\_phi\_reduced'.
 Conveniently generates additional output files containing meta data from the run:
 	- number of files processed
 	- number of instances of PHI that were filtered
 	- list of filtered words
 	- etc.

-3. **eval:** Compares the outputs of **annotation.py** and **phi-reducer.py** to evaluate phi-reduction performance.
+3. **eval:** Compares the outputs of **annotation.py** and **philter.py** to evaluate phi-reduction performance.
 Provides the True and False Positive words found, True and False Negative words found, Precision and Recall scores, etc.
 4. **infoextract (bonus script):** Extracts entity:value pairs (eg: alcohol\_use:rare or blood_pressure:130/90) from phi-reduced clinical notes and writes them to table.
 5. **randompick (bonus script):** Randomly select n-notes from a directory (can be nested).Useful to generate subsets of notes to annotate, evaluate performance, and identify terms that may be common only at your institution.